revbayes/revbayes.github.io/tutorials/fig/timefig_dating.md

 If the script runs successfully, you should see MCMC diagnostics being printed to the screen.
 If the script fails to run, carefully read the error messages provided by RevBayes to correct the issue.
 RevBayes error messages generally report the location and the type of error.

-{% subsection Assigning node age calibration densities %}
+{% subsubsection Assigning node age calibration densities %}

 Once you have your new copy of the script, begin editing it.
 First, we'll time-calibrate the root node that represents the most recent common ancestor of our clade.
 A previous fossil-based Bayesian analysis estimated the age of this node as 7.0 [3.0, 13.0] Ma (posterior mean and HPD95 credible interval).